Disclosure: As an Amazon Associate, I earn from qualifying purchases.

 Yes, I know you’re a graphic designer, but what’s your workflow?
 What kind of projects do you work on more often?
 Are you a multi-tasker?

 For example, if you do branding design or professional photo editing, you’ll need a monitor with amazing color accuracy.
-If you’re a multi-tasker, getting a monitor with large screen size is probably a good idea.
+If you’re a multi-tasker, getting a monitor with a large screen size is probably a good idea.

 A larger screen allows you to multitask better, so if you work on multiple projects or design programs at the same time, you can move and work on your projects with ease.